THE GOAL OF INITIATION (RCIA)

 What happens is we help to instill different habits in their life.
 The peak habit for them is the same as ours and that is, participating in Mass every Sunday.
 Celebrating the Word and the Eucharist is central in our lives and we help to make that central in their lives, too.
 The habit that feeds into this one is pondering the Word of God during the week before weekend Mass.

 The habits that flow from Mass on Sunday are actions that are just and compassionate toward others.
+So, the celebration of the sacraments of initiation opens a door for the person to begin discipleship carrying on the mission of Christ for the rest of his or her life.

 The Rite of Christian Initiation of Adults was carefully threaded into the Liturgical Year.
 To view a table that illustrates this click the RCIA in the Liturgical Year.
 As leaders of the INITIATION PROCESS, we are thoughtful of the stages of conversion a person goes through as his or her relationship with God matures in our midst.
 We guide them to change behavior and become more compassionate with other people.